cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 #### MS.ENTRAID.3.1v1
 Phishing-resistant MFA SHALL be enforced for all users.

-The phishing-resistant methods **Azure AD Certificate-Based Authentication (CBA)**, **FIDO2 Security Key** and **Windows Hello for Business** are the recommended authentication options since they offer forms of MFA with the least weaknesses.
-For federal agencies, Azure AD CBA supports federal PIV card authentication directly to Azure AD.
+The phishing-resistant methods ** Microsoft Entra certificate-based authentication (CBA)**, **FIDO2 Security Key** and **Windows Hello for Business** are the recommended authentication options since they offer forms of MFA with the least weaknesses.
+For federal agencies, Microsoft Entra ID CBA supports federal PIV card authentication directly to Microsoft Entra ID.

-If on-premises PIV authentication and federation to Azure AD is used, [enforce PIV logon via AD group policy](https://www.idmanagement.gov/implement/scl-windows/).
+If on-premises PIV authentication and federation to Microsoft Entra ID is used, [enforce PIV logon via Microsoft Entra ID group policy](https://www.idmanagement.gov/implement/scl-windows/).

 <!--Policy: MS.ENTRAID.3.1v1; Criticality: SHALL -->
 - _Rationale:_ Weaker forms of MFA do not protect against sophisticated phishing attacks.
 By enforcing methods resistant to phishing, those risks are minimized.